Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 At level 15, you fear nothing.
 While transformed, you are immune to the frightened condition.

-## Desire

-Otherworldly beauties, charming performers or beloved leaders, Incarnations of Charm tend towards a subtler approach to solving problems, winning allies and tricking foes into doing exactly what they wanted all along.

-### Embodiment: Desire Incarnate

-At level 1, you learn to embody the spirit of desire, taking on a splendid form that tempts your enemies to your cause.

-You may Transform as a minor action, which costs essence equal to your current stacks of emotion.
-While transformed:

-- Whenever you are hit by an attack and at the end of each of your turns while transformed, make a Presence attack against a creature of your choice within 30 feet of you.
-Add your Presence to this attack roll in addition to your Expertise.

-If you hit, until the end of their next turn, they act as your ally, treating your allies as their allies and your enemies as their enemies.
-This effect ends immediately if they lose life due to an attack made by you or your allies.

-- At the end of each of your turns, you lose 1 stack of emotion.
-When you reach 0 stacks of emotion the transformation ends.

-### Outburst: Enchanting Presence

-At level 11, you learn to hold your foes rapt attention with a captivating and wondrous display.

-While transformed, you can use the Outburst major action at the cost of one stack of emotion.
-When you do so, make a Focus attack against all enemies within 30 feet of you, applying two stacks of pacified if you hit.

-### Impunity: Sweetheart

-At level 15, you have earned exceptional treatment from all those who adore you, shielding you from any accidental harm they may inflict.
-While transformed, you are immune to damage, conditions, and afflictions from allied creatures.

 ## Grief

 Whether they are mourning the loss of a loved one, a terrible tragedy or simply the state of the world, Incarnations of Grief spread misery wherever they go.